dgoulet-tor/arti/CONTRIBUTING.md

     $ ./target/release/arti -c "socks_port = 9150" -c "trace = false"

 This will ensure that arti sets its SOCKS port on 9150.
-Now we need to launch Tor Browser and instruct it to use that SOCKS port:
+Now we need to launch Tor Browser and instruct it to use that SOCKS port.

+On Linux:

     $ TOR_SKIP_LAUNCH=1 TOR_SOCKS_PORT=9150 ./start-tor-browser.desktop

+On OSX:

+    $ TOR_SKIP_LAUNCH=1 TOR_SOCKS_PORT=9150 /path/to/Tor\ Browser/Contents/MacOS/firefox

+(You may need to adjust the actual path to wherever you have put your Tor Browser.)

+When you start Tor browser, it will give you a big red error page because Arti isn't offering it a control port interface.
+But it will still work!
+Try [check.torproject.org](https://check.torproject.org/) to be sure.

 The resulting Tor Browser should be using arti.
 Note that onion services won't work (Arti doesn't have them yet), and neither will any feature